AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+2022-08-01 UPDATE : New Linux and Windows versions released (with camera control).
+Version 12_02 Changes :
+- added a variable to set Main Window fonts size (from 5 to 7, depending of your system.
+Set the good value in line 41 in the program

+- added support of ZWO ASI224MC camera
+- added support of ZWO ASI290MC and ASI290MM camera

 2022-07-30 UPDATE : Video treatment software (no camera control) is uploaded.
 2 versions :
 - in the main directory : Jetson version
 - in Windows directory : Windows 10/11 version

 2022-07-29 UPDATE : PC version (with camera control) is uploaded.
 See below.